 By cool, we don’t mean trying out a hip new trend that you heard about on social media.
 An important business trip is not the time to experiment with fashion.
 Instead, choose outfits that you know and love; outfits that make you look good and feel even better.

 Summer business trips also call for cool materials.
-Cotton is our material of choice, meaning heavy duty wool blazers should be replaced with light and airy ones.
-Pick pieces in spring/summer appropriate prints, textures, and color palettes.
+Cotton is our material of choice, meaning heavy-duty wool blazers should be replaced with light and airy ones.
+Pick pieces in spring/summer-appropriate prints, textures, and color palettes.

 Neutrals Are Your Best Friends

 Leave the animal print at home and choose pieces in neutral color palettes instead.
-This not only ensures you don’t have any sartorial slip ups, but also enables you to recycle your pieces without notice.
+This not only ensures you don’t have any sartorial slip-ups, but also enables you to recycle your pieces without notice.
 People are much less likely to know you’re wearing the same pencil skirt you wore on day one to another meeting, especially if you pair it with a different blouse, blazer, or even accessories.

 If you’ve worn a bright orange suit, there’s a good chance that it will be remembered for the entire business trip, and maybe even weeks after!
-Packing neutral tones also makes it easier to mix and match, and you’re less likely to neglect a piece because you can’t find anything that matches it.
+Packing neutral tones also make it easier to mix and match, and you’re less likely to neglect a piece because you can’t find anything that matches it.

 As far as business attire is concerned, stick to black, navy blue, and nude colors, along with crisp white or black shirts.
 Lighter colors would work better for hotter temperatures for obvious reasons.

 Additionally, try packing a dark pair of skinny jeans (leave the ripped ones for when you come back home!) that you can pair with a chic shirt and flats.
 This way you can look respectable while being comfortable, too.